 Well, down they have come.
 In fact, Costa Farms even announced they are beginning to sell mass-produced pink princess philodendrons.
 I had NO idea they were planning to add them to their 2022 Trending Tropicals collection.

 I haven’t seen the Costa PPPs in person yet, but I have noticed prices dropping dramatically on Facebook buy/sell/trade plant groups and even in local nurseries.
-I was searching for one near me for a while when my friend asked if I wanted to take her rehab princess to see what I could do with it.
+While I was searching for one near me, my friend asked if I wanted to take her rehab princess to see what I could do with it.

 I jumped at the opportunity!
 So I went from no pink princess philodendrons to several I’ve been trying to root in my plastic prop box.
 I’m going to talk about my experience rooting PPP plants from stem cuttings, as well as how to care for this plant in general.